 If you get a failed WordPress login, this may indicate a bot, or it may be a user who’s forgotten their password.
 But if you get 20 failed logins in succession, chances are high it’s a bot.

 - Detect attempted logins with usernames that don't exist

-Identify a Bot when it tries to login with a non-existent username.
+Identify a Bot when it tries to login with a non-existent username or an empty username.
 This includes the default 'admin' if you've removed that account.